greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/data_loading.html.md

 ## <a id="topic_tmf_t2t_bp"></a>INSERT Statement with Column Values

 A singleton `INSERT` statement with values adds a single row to a table.
-The row flows through the master and is distributed to a segment.
+The row flows through the coordinator and is distributed to a segment.
 This is the slowest method and is not suitable for loading large amounts of data.

 ## <a id="topic_oqb_y2t_bp"></a>COPY Statement

 The PostgreSQL `COPY` statement copies data from an external file into a database table.
-It can insert multiple rows more efficiently than an `INSERT` statement, but the rows are still passed through the master.
+It can insert multiple rows more efficiently than an `INSERT` statement, but the rows are still passed through the coordinator.
 All of the data is copied in one command; it is not a parallel process.

 Data input to the `COPY` command is from a file or the standard input.
 For example: